 La Marta Refuge has an extraordinary biological wealth, in an altitudinal grading that goes from 750 m.o.s.l. to 2000 m.o.s.l; this allows the abundance of lichens, mosses, plants, birds, mammals and butterflies, among which one can find the ant bear (Tamandua mexicanus), the marten (Photos Flavus), the jaguar (Felis Onca), tapirs (Tapirus Bairdii), the "Espejito" (Little Mirror) butterfly (Ithomia Bolivari) and many others that are fundamental characters of the refuge.Through the administration of the Refuge La Marta, the university has undertaken the mission of preserving natural ecosystems of great importance for the knowledge, enjoyment and strengthening of environmental awareness of future generations.

-Currently, students can still observe the farming infrastructure that was developed at the end of the XIX century, such as the remains of the old "burrocarril" (donkey train), the "beneficio" (processing yard) for stripping the pulp from the coffee beans, the old sugar mill or "trapiche" for the production of raw sugar blocks, the saw mill, the dairy farm and the hydroelectric plant that was used for local consumption.
+Currently, you can still observe the farming infrastructure that was developed at the end of the XIX century, such as the remains of the old "burrocarril" (donkey train), the "beneficio" (processing yard) for stripping the pulp from the coffee beans, the old sugar mill or "trapiche" for the production of raw sugar blocks, the saw mill, the dairy farm and the hydroelectric plant that was used for local consumption.

 Infrastructure and Services